Impact and popularity of K-pop: Obsession

 Some idols and idol groups have faced problems from obsessive fans who indulge in stalking or invasive behavior.
 These fans are known as sasaeng fans, from the Korean word for 'private life,' which alludes to their penchant for invading the privacy of idols and members of idol groups.
 There have been accounts of extreme behaviors from fans trying to gain idols' attention.
 South Korean public officials recognize this as a unique but serious concern.

 Some idols have responded towards sasaeng fans, for which some have received backlash; including members of JYJ, Kim Heechul, and Kim Jaejoong.

 In response to the issue, a law introduced in February 2016 in South Korea saw the penalty for stalking rise to around US$17,000 as well as a possible two-year jail sentence.

 Social media

 Social media sites such as YouTube, Twitter, and Facebook allow K-pop artists to reach a global audience and to communicate readily with their fans.
 K-pop fandoms are also active on Instagram, TikTok, Reddit, Tumblr and Twitch.
-As global online music market revenue increased 19% from 2009 to 2014 with social media, music consumers around the world are more likely to be exposed to K-pop.
+As global online music market revenue approximately doubled from 2014 to 2024 with digital transformation, music consumers around the world are more likely to be exposed to K-pop.